Election-Tech-Initiative/electionguard/docs/Contributions.md

 # Contributions

-ElectionGuard, as is true for almost all open-source projects, relies on its community for its success.
+ElectionGuard relies on its community for its success.
 For example, for end-to-end verifiable elections, integrity is improved by the number of independent verifiers that confirm the results of an election.

 ## Community Verifiers